Alternative versions of Superman: Golden Age 1938–1950s

 The first version of Superman began being published by DC Comics in 1938 appearing in Action Comics #1.
 To explain discrepancies in the aging of Superman across several decades, his earliest stories were retroactively portrayed as having taken place on an alternate world called Earth-Two.
-These stories take place from 1938 until the late 1950s, although the exact dividing line is unclear and some stories happened identically to both the Golden Age and Silver Age Supermen.
-The Golden Age Superman started his career leaping tall buildings rather than flying, had heat from his x-ray vision and not heat vision as the Earth-One hero did.
-In addition, he had a very limited ability to change his facial features to resemble other men of similar height and build that the other Superman lacked.
+This version of Superman was initially depicted with reduced abilities, being able to jump very high, but not capable of true flight.
 The Golden Age Superman (Kal-L) is the first primary superhero of Earth-Two, who began his career as an adult and emerges just before World War II.
 He is a member of the Justice Society and, during World War II, the All-Star Squadron.
 As Clark Kent, he works for the Daily Star as a reporter and eventually becomes editor-in-chief.
 Clark eventually marries Lois Lane and settles down with her for several decades, and when Kal-L's long-lost cousin Power Girl arrives on Earth, they become her surrogate parents.
 Kal-L is erased from Earth's history after the events of Crisis on Infinite Earths, but survives and enters a "paradise" dimension.
 During the Infinite Crisis event, both Kal-L and the Earth-Two Lois are killed.
 His main two foes are the Ultra-Humanite and the red-haired Lex Luthor.
 In addition, his "S" symbol on his chest is generally drawn in a less distinctive manner.
 Stories taking place in the 1970s and 1980s featuring this version of Superman are usually labelled as Earth-Two stories.